gardener/landscaper/docs/guided-tour/target-maps/05-other-examples/README.md

+---
+title: More Target Map Examples
+sidebar_position: 5
+---
-# Other Target Map Examples
+# More Target Map Examples

 ## Iterate over Config

 In all examples about target maps so far, the iteration was done over the targets.
-Of course, it would have been also possible to iterate over the configuration data of the imported data object `config`.
+It is also possible to iterate over the configuration data of the imported data object `config`.

 ## Importing Target with a Target Map from Siblings